-This is a really fascinating look at molecules, and how we might use them in space and in our bodies if we use biomimetics to simulate the ways nature uses them.
+I thought this was a really fascinating look at how we might use molecules in space and in our bodies, if we use biomimetics to simulate the ways nature uses them.

 Walter Gratzer gives a fascinating account of the discovery and variety of giant molecules, how they come to have their remarkable properties, and how these are used by Nature and increasingly by us, pausing now and again to tell of some of the remarkable characters involved in their discovery and development.